Identification of Causal Diffusion Effects Under Structural Stationarity: Empirical Analysis

-To illustrate the use of a placebo test and a bias-corrected estimator, I consider five different sets of control variables in order.
-Analyzing these five sets step by step, I show how researchers can remove biases in each step.
-As the first set of control variables, I include one-month lagged dependent and treatment variables.
-I also adjust for basic summary statistics of $\bW_{i}$, i.e., the number of neighbors and variance of $\bW_i$, in order to compare observations with similar spatial characteristics.
-As discussed in Figure~\ref{fig:dag}, these lagged variables and basic summary statistics of the spatial distance are sufficient for the identification if the spatial diffusion is the only mechanism through which neighboring counties exhibit similar outcomes.
-Then, as the second set of control variables, I add two-month lagged dependent variables to see whether adjusting for a longer history of past outcomes can reduce bias \citep[e.g.,][]{fowler2013review, eckles2017bias}.
+To investigate how the proposed methods detect and correct biases, we consider five different sets of control variables in order (summarized in Table~\ref{tab:control-s}).
+As the first set of control variables, we include one-month lagged dependent and treatment variables.
+We also adjust for basic summary statistics of $\bW_{i}$, i.e., the number of neighbors and variance of $\bW_i$, in order to compare observations with similar spatial characteristics.
+These lagged variables and basic summary statistics of the spatial distance are sufficient for the identification if the spatial diffusion is the only mechanism through which neighboring counties exhibit similar outcomes.
+Then, as the second set of control variables, we add two-month lagged dependent variables to see whether adjusting for a longer history of past outcomes can reduce bias \citep[e.g.,][]{fowler2013review, eckles2017bias}.
 The third set of control variables add state fixed effects.
-Although the state fixed effects are often excluded from existing studies of hate crimes in Germany \citep[e.g.,][]{braun2009diffusion, jackle2016dark}, I will show how much these fixed effects help remove biases.
+Although the state fixed effects are often excluded from existing studies \citep[e.g.,][]{jackle2016dark}, we show how much these fixed effects help remove biases.
 Then, the fourth set adds a list of contextual variables related to the number of refugees, demographics, education, general crimes, economic indicators, and politics.
 Finally, the fifth set controls for the time trend using third-order polynomials.
+We provide details of the five control sets and the corresponding placebo sets in Appendix~\ref{sec:app_em}.

-I conduct a placebo test by deriving a placebo set for each of the specified five control sets.
-Following Equation~\eqref{eq:placeboset}, I add lags of time-dependent control variables and the treatment variable and then remove those affected by the placebo outcome.
-I provide details of the five control sets and the corresponding placebo sets in Appendix~\ref{subsec:hate-control}.
+For the proposed placebo test, we rely on the structural stationarity assumption (Assumption~\ref{ss}).
+For example, if discussions of the refugee crisis in newspapers, which we do not measure, are confounders, the structural stationarity requires that such discussions in newspapers remain confounders throughout 2015 and 2016.
+Importantly, the placebo test is valid even when the tone of discussions is changing over time (unmeasured time-varying confounders) and the effect of discussions changes over time.
+For the bias-corrected estimator, the time-invariance assumption (Assumption~\ref{timeInv}) requires a stronger parametric assumption, similar to the difference-in-differences literature \citep{athey2006identification, angrist2008mostly, tchetgen2016negative}, that the effect of newspapers is stable over time and the imbalance of unobserved discussions in newspapers is stable over time after controlling for observed time-varying confounders.